There are several ways to resolve a family dispute: family mediation, solicitors’ negotiations, and, as a last resort, applying to court.

 A mediated settlement is cheaper, quicker and less stressful than legal proceedings.

-Mediators are skilled at helping anxious couples during a painful process.
-The idea of mediation may seem daunting at first, but afterwards people often say it was more helpful to meet in mediation than in court.
+Mediators are skilled at helping anxious couples through a painful process.
+Although the idea of mediation may seem daunting at first, people often say it was more helpful to meet in mediation than in court.

 A neutral mediator provides an informal, safe, calm, confidential environment for couples to share views, wishes and proposals without fear of intimidation.

 Mediators do not advise couples about what to do.
-Mediators merely guide couples to find their own fair, tailor-made divorce settlements that take into account their individual needs, whilst considering the needs of their children.
+They merely guide couples to find their own fair, tailor-made divorce settlements that take into account their individual needs while considering the needs of their children.

 Mediation is a humane way to deal with issues surrounding divorce.
 Divorcing parties often report that they leave with their dignity intact.